USED HINCKLEY YACHTS & BOATS FOR SALE

 Over the years, Hinckley has excelled at building both power and sailing yachts, including the popular Bermuda series of sailboats, known for their performance both in racing and cruising.
 In 1994, Hinckley created a sensation by launching the first jet-powered Picnic Boat, combining tradition and innovation.
 The Picnic Boat series spawned a yachting industry jetboat trend.

-Today, as one of America’s oldest boat manufacturers, Hinckley builds power and sailing yachts from 29 to 55 feet.
+Today, as one of America’s oldest boat manufacturers, Hinckley builds power and sailing yachts from 34 to 57 feet.
 The company also owns Hunt Yachts, a manufacturer of distinctive powerboats and motor yachts from 26 to 76 feet; and Morris Yachts, a maker of quality sailboats from 29 to 52 feet.
-Hinckley also has nine yacht care service centers on the east coast of the U.S. from Maine to Florida, which offer everything from refit and transportation to general maintenance and storage services.
+Hinckley has nine yacht care service centers on the east coast of the U.S. from Maine to Florida, which offer everything from refit and transportation to general maintenance and storage services.

-Since its founding, Hinckley has maintained some of the industry’s highest construction standards in the marine industry.
+Since its founding, Hinckley has maintained some of the highest construction standards in the marine industry.
 Dissatisfied with many of the production parts available to him, Henry Hinckley began fabricating his own hardware.
 In the 1950s, Hinckley was one of the very first recreational boat builders to switch from traditional oak-planked construction to fiberglass.
-That commitment to innovation later led the company to utilize carbon and Kevlar from bow to stern in its popular Picnic Boats and Motor Yachts.
+That commitment to innovation later led the company to utilize carbon and Kevlar from bow to stern in its popular Picnic Boats, Motor Yachts, and outboard yachts.
 In fact, Hinckley today is one of the only manufacturers building boats from carbon and Kevlar composite, vacuum-infused with epoxy.

 Hinckley’s power yachts feature Hamilton water jets, which provide precise handling.
 The company’s JetStick 3 system features military grade GPS hardware and digital processing for an operating experience like no other.
 Additional Hinkley innovations, including Heading Hold and Dynamic Steering further simplify and improve the operating and driving experience.
 Hinckley’s dedication to innovation also led it to launch Dasher, a fully electric luxury yacht.